United States Regiments & Batteries > Maine

 1862

-August 29 Organized at Portland and mustered in under Colonel Adelbert Ames and Lieutenant Colonel Joshua L. Chamberlain
+August 29 The 20th Maine Infantry Regiment was organized at Portland and mustered in under the command of Colonel Adelbert Ames and Lieutenant Colonel Joshua L. Chamberlain.

-September 3 Left State for Alexandria, Va.
-Attached to 1st Brigade, 1st Division, 5th Army Corps, Army of the Potomac
+September 3 The regiment left Maine for Alexandria, Virginia.
+Attached to 1st Brigade, 1st Division, 5th Corps, Army of the Potomac

 September 16-17